theparthway/docs/docs/developers/sdk/Quickstart.md

 import { GardenJS } from "@gardenfi/core";
 import { JsonRpcProvider, Wallet } from "ethers";

-// create your bitcoin wallet
-const bitcoinWallet = BitcoinWallet.fromPrivateKey(
+// Option 1: Create a bitcoin wallet from a private key const bitcoinWallet = BitcoinWallet.fromPrivateKey( "Your PK", new BitcoinProvider(BitcoinNetwork.Mainnet)
+);

+// Option 2: Create a bitcoin wallet from a WIF key const bitcoinWallet = BitcoinWallet.fromWIF(
-  "Your PK",
+  "Your WIF",
   new BitcoinProvider(BitcoinNetwork.Mainnet)
 );